Human health and disease

 Did you know?

-- The School of Medicine in Trinity College is a member of EuroLife, a consortium of leading European medical schools that aims to enhance research and training in the medical sciences that underpin developments in human healthcare.
+- The School of Medicine in Trinity is a member of EuroLife, a consortium of leading European medical schools that aims to enhance research and training in the medical sciences that underpin developments in human healthcare.

 The Human health and disease degree programme is linked with the Biomedicine Bachelor's programmes at the prestigious Karolinska Insititutet in Stockholm Sweden and The University of Gottingen in Germany.